Effective: May 3, 2021

 Reach out to us at firstname.lastname@example.org.

-The Trust & Safety Team is responsible for making updates to the Code of Conduct and can do so through a majority vote at a team meeting.
+The Trust & Safety Board is responsible for making updates to the Code of Conduct and can do so through a majority vote at a team meeting.
 Those changes are recorded below: